How to Make a Radial Chart in Google Slides

 Related tutorial: How to Format the Text in Google Slides

-- Copy and paste (Ctrl C + Ctrl V) to duplicate the description.
+- Copy and paste (Ctrl C + Ctrl V or Cmd C + Cmd V in Mac) to duplicate the description.

 - Make sure it’s horizontally aligned with the first description and vertically with its corresponding title.
 Use Google Slides’ visual guidelines to help you.